Frequently Asked Questions

 - 5) Validation process starts and the LEI is issued or the validity is extended

 The reason for the above operational model is that UKLEI initiates the LEI issuance /renewal process only when full payment is received.
-In case the customer does not pay within 30 days, the order confirmation expires and is therefore no longer valid (which means that UKLEI will not send reminders or require any payment).

 The services we provide will be charged by our Swedish company 'Nordic Legal Entity Identifier AB'.